Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

 ✅ Beaches in Tulum have the famous Caribbean-coastline charm to them.

-✅ Tulum is famous for its boutique hotels and adorable high end lodging options, which make enjoying the white-sand beaches a delightful experience.
+✅ Tulum is famous for its boutique hotels and adorable high-end lodging options, which make enjoying the white-sand beaches a delightful experience.

 ✅ Downtown Tulum (Pueblo) is where you will find exciting nightlife, lots of great restaurants and cafes, and lots of shopping experiences (which are also available on the beach side of the town).

-✅ The Tulum Archeological Site is quite famous because of how well preserved it also, it’s surrounded by thriving tropical vegetation, which makes it even more impressive to visit.
+✅ The Tulum Archeological Site is quite famous because of how well preserved it is; it’s also surrounded by thriving tropical vegetation, which makes it even more impressive to visit.

 ✅ Despite being a laid-back town to have a relaxing vacation in, Tulum has lots of things to leave you awestruck.
-Everything from Maya ruins, and Mexican history, and culture to striking beaches, extraordinary cenotes, mangroves, and wildlife is part of the mystical charm that makes Tulum a perfect jewel of the Riviera Maya.
+Everything from Maya ruins, Mexican history, and culture to striking beaches, extraordinary cenotes, mangroves, and wildlife is part of the mystical charm that makes Tulum a perfect jewel of the Riviera Maya.

-✅ Tulum is an excellent destination for style-conscious travelers looking for both the comfort of high-end stylish hotels and adventurous things to do.
+✅ Tulum is an excellent destination for style-conscious travelers looking for both the comfort of high-end, stylish hotels and adventurous things to do.

 ✅ It’s safe to rent a car in Tulum or Cancun and drive around.